rikdz/GraphWriter/README.md

 This repository is under construction!
 Check back soon for more details.

+# AGENDA Dataset

+The AGENDA dataset is available in a user-friendly json format in data/unprocessed.tar.gz

 ## Citation
 If this work is useful in your research, please cite our paper.
 ```